websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/managing-metadata/defining-document-types.md

    ![Click on Documents and Media under Content & Data in the Site Menu.](./defining-document-types/images/01.png)

-   To access Documents and Media in an Asset Library, simply navigate to any Library where it's enabled, and click on *Documents and Media*.
+   To access Documents and Media in an Asset Library, navigate to any Library where it's enabled and click on *Documents and Media*.

    ![Click on Documents and Media in the Asset Library.](./defining-document-types/images/02.png)